 Fellowship for International Research

 The Graduate College is running its newest fellowship for a second year to underwrite sustained doctoral research abroad.
-The 2024 competition is open
+The 2024 competition closed Nov.
+1.

 In the last year, philanthropic foundations announced the elimination of four significant fellowship competitions for dissertation research and completion.
 Two were open to graduate students in the humanities and humanistic social sciences without any citizenship restrictions; two others privileged US citizens and DACA graduate students.
 Following a global pandemic during which international travel was grounded, our students have an even greater need for funds for fieldwork.
 The Fellowship for International Research (FIR) seeks to fill this gap on a small, hyper-local scale albeit with global intentions and aspirations.
 We intend to fund 4 to 6 students in AY2024-2025.